vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

      - A list of pattern input port instances

-   * - NetworkSimulators
+   * - :ref:`NetworkSimulators<sec:cfg-network-simulators>`
-     - A list of NetworkSimulator names simulated by this participant.
+     - A list of NetworkSimulator definitions simulated by this participant.